Contents

 Error Handling, Response Models, and OpenAPI Documentation

-FastAPI’s default validation error response is usable but not standard.
+FastAPI’s default error response works.
+But it’s not a known standard.
 Override it to emit RFC 7807 Problem Details :

 from fastapi import FastAPI, Request